cwi-dis/iotsa/readme.md

 ### iotsaButton.h

 A generalized module for handling buttons and switches attached to GPIO pins.
 Uses _iotsaRequest.h_ to enable REST calls when buttons are pressed.
+Also see _iotsaInput.h_ with which this will eventually be integrated.

 ### iotsaCapabilities.h